Skip to main content

 Build the record before conflict starts.
 A clean chronology makes it easier to support your position if scope or workshare starts to move.

-Checkpoint: By [Add current timeline after verification], you should be able to show a clean chronology from award notice to the current draft.
+Checkpoint: After the post-award timeline is verified from the solicitation, official procurement record, contract record, or counsel records, you should be able to show a clean chronology from award notice to the current draft.

 Escalation works best when it follows facts and thresholds, not irritation.
 Use the same sequence every time: